certara/pyDarwin/docs/Example4.rst

 Note that (as in the case of human generated NONMEM code) the first 4 models crash, and the :ref:`crash value<Crash Value>` (99999999) is assigned to the fitness.
-There also may be a message that "NON-FIXED OMEGA NON-FIXED PARAMETER".
+There also may be a message: "NON-FIXED OMEGA NON-FIXED PARAMETER".
 This is a consequence of the nested tokens.
-With nested token there commonly will be tokens that are not used, e.g., covariates relationships for K23 when a cone compartment model (ADVAN1) is selected.
-A small penalty should be added (the non influential token penalty) in this case, simply to prefer this model over the same model without the non influential token(s).
+With nested tokens, there commonly will be tokens that are not used, e.g., covariates relationships for K23 when a cone compartment model (ADVAN1) is selected.
+A small penalty should be added (the non-influential token penalty) in this case, simply to prefer this model over the same model without the non-influential token(s).

-The final output from the search should look similar to this:
+The final output from the search should look like:

 ::